KrutaRyba/DiplomaProject/README.md

 # Installation Process

-This instruction will allow you to configure your environment and install all the dependencies for this project.
+This instruction will allow you to configure your environment and install all the dependencies for this project.\

-Neither [Server Setup](#server-setup) nor [Client Setup](#client-setup) includes Python installation step.
+Neither [Server Setup](#server-setup) nor [Client Setup](#client-setup) includes Python and Python Virtual Environment installation step.

 ## Server Setup